-The Board approved a budget in July 2022 that indicated a deficit of £674,000 and a negative EBITDA of £37,000 with a financial health grade of 'Requires Improvement' for the year ending 31 July 2023.
-It was agreed that the budget would be reviewed during the autumn term following the start of year enrolment period to take any further account of the impact of Covid-19 on enrolments.
-Enrolments and funding projections for 2022/23 are largely in line with budget.
-It was also agreed that a financial recovery plan would be developed with the objective of returning the College to 'Good' financial health.
-The financial recovery plan includes a review of pay and non-pay costs and an assessment of ways in which additional income can be generated.
+The Board approved a budget in July 2023 that indicated a deficit of £751,000 and a negative EBITDA of £100,000 with a financial health grade of 'Requires Improvement'.
+It was agreed that the budget would be reviewed following the start of year enrolment period.
+A financial recovery plan was developed in 2022/23 and will continue to be monitored throughout 2023/24 by the Finance & Resources Committee.